 Visiting Storyland or Santa’s Village in New Hampshire this summer?
 How about a trip to Six Flags New England?
 Or a trip to hike the Green Mountains and eat Ben & Jerry Ice Cream?
 Once you figure out where you want to go, it’s time to decide on what campground.

-As I mentioned above, another way to find a campground is to ask your friends and family!
+Or as mentioned above, a way to find a campground is to ask your friends and family.
 A recommendation goes a long ways in my book!

 Next step in booking a campsite is to figure out what kind and location of the campsite.
 Here are some questions to ask when determining the location of the site in the campground.